lstrojny/uffff/docs/index.rst

-Uffff – *Unicode processing made trivial*!
+Uffff – *Unicode processing made trivial!*
 ==========================================

 **Uffff**, pronounced as *oof* (/uːf/), the sound one makes when realizing the amount of work necessary to properly